microsoft/promptflow/docs/reference/pfazure-command-reference.md

 `--timeout`

 Timeout in seconds.
-If the run keeps in status `NotStarted` longer than the timeout value, the stream operation will abort.
+If the run stays in the same status and produce no new logs in a period longer than the timeout value, the stream operation will abort.
 Default value is 300 seconds

 `--subscription`